 Shipment is too bulky to be sent by Air Mail.

-- Some big flea markets or antiques fairs usually have an antique shipping office.
+Some big flea markets or antique fairs usually have an antique shipping office.
 It might be worth checking with them first.

 Shipping antiques overseas: item size